prakharmrsl/easypcceo.github.io/pages/best-gaming-speakers/best-gaming-speakers.md

 </div>
 <div class="text">
 <h2>Cyber Acoustics Speakers with Subwoofer</h2>
-<h3>Best Gaming Speakers Under 100 Dollars</h3>
+<h3>Best Gaming Speakers Under 100</h3>
 <p>Cyber Acoustics is delivering a three-piece satellite speaker system for a low price.
 They come with a 5.25" sub and two speakers, making them a great choice for the budget conscious gamer.
-These speakers may be cheap, but their sound quality is not.</p>
+These speakers may be cheap, but their sound quality is not – they're the best budget gaming speakers on the market.</p>

 <div class="btn">
 <a class="learn-button cta-button" href="#cyber-acoustics-speakers-with-subwoofer">Read Review </a>